yash9111/questdb.io/docs/reference/sql/create-table.md

 `PARTITION BY` allows for specifying the
 [partitioning strategy](/docs/concept/partitions) for the table.
-Tables created via SQL are not partitioned by default and tables can be partitioned by one of the following:
+Tables created via SQL are not partitioned by default (`NONE`) and tables can be partitioned by one of the following:

+- `NONE`: the default when partition is not defined.
 - `YEAR`
 - `MONTH`
 - `DAY`